 Paves way for formation of two commissions to ensure transitional justice

-May 11, 2014-The President approved the transitional justice bill on Sunday, paving the way for the formation of the Commission on Investigation of Enforced Disappearances, and the Truth and Reconciliation Commission (TRC).
+The President approved the transitional justice bill on Sunday, paving the way for the formation of the Commission on Investigation of Enforced Disappearances, and the Truth and Reconciliation Commission (TRC).
 The Comprehensive Peace Agreement had envisaged the commissions within six months of its signing in 2006.

 After two earlier attempts by the UCPN (Maoist)-led government, the present coalition of the Nepali Congress and the CPN-UML finally drafted the bill that was passed by a majority in Parliament.

 The controversy, however, continued to dog the bill since its drafting began—first over the formation of an experts’ taskforce and then over the contents.
 The government had formed a bureaucratic panel to draft the bill, which was ultimately reviewed by a six-member team of political leaders, two members each from the three major political parties—NC, UML and UCPN (Maoist).

 After Parliament passed the bill last month, the President’s Office took two weeks to scan through the bill and approve it.
 According to President’s legal advisor Surya Dhungel, the President took his time consulting the law minister, the attorney general and the law secretary for clarity.

 The bill has now become an Act, but the provisions of amnesty and reconciliation remain controversial.
 While the government is adamant on reconciliation, victims’ groups object to amnesty for perpetrators of grave human rights violation.